 - 1990: The program Leave No Trace is developed.

-- 2000s: Innovations in shelter, sleeping bags, and cookware continue - making them lighter and easier to pack and carry by individuals.
+- 2000s to present: Innovations in shelter, sleeping bags, and cookware continue - making them lighter and easier to pack and carry by individuals.